dotnet/docs/docs/core/tools/dotnet-test.md

 ---
-title: dotnet-test command - .NET Core CLI
+title: dotnet test command - .NET Core CLI
-description: The `dotnet test` command is used to execute unit tests in a given project.
+description: The dotnet test command is used to execute unit tests in a given project.
-keywords: dotnet-test, CLI, CLI command, .NET Core
 author: blackdwarf
 ms.author: mairaw
 ms.date: 03/25/2017